mininet/mininet.github.com/source/walkthrough/index.markdown

     h2 ifconfig -a

 You should see the host's `h2-eth0` and loopback (`lo`) interfaces.
 Note that this interface (`h2-eth0`) is not seen by the primary Linux system when `ifconfig` is run, because it is specific to the network namespace of the host process.
-Also note that because this interface is half of a virtual ethernet pair, the host cannot ping itself from the interface.

 In contrast, the switch by default runs in the root network namespace, so running a command on the "switch" is the same as running it from a regular terminal: